Featured Posts

 Htop

-Is a very interactive tui based tool written in C program(using the ncurses library) by Hisham Muhammad with a group of code contributors.
-Basically htop was written to replace the standard top tool in unix/linux operating system.
+Is a very interactive tui based tool written in C program(using the curses library) by Hisham Muhammad with a group of code contributors.
+Basically ,htop was written to replace the standard top tool in unix/linux operating system.
 Htop provides a full list of processes running, instead of the top resource-consuming processes.
 Htop uses color and gives visual information about processor, swap and memory status

 Various Htop features over the standard top command.